moubi/blog/content/blog/render-props-vs-hooks/index.md

 Using hooks and functional components is already a win.
 OK, but you bump into another trouble - component state is growing together with the form.
 From that point there are two options.
 Create a separate form component or a custom hook to hold the state heavy lifting.

 ### Form Custom Hook
 I assume you know how to build one.
 There are many examples out there, so let's not focus on the `useForm` implementation below.
-What is interesting is how it improves our component and how it gets consumed.
-Remember we are slowly getting to the pain point - would custom hook be the best approach here.
+What's interesting is how it improves our component and how it gets consumed.
+Remember we are slowly moving to the pain point - would custom hook be the best approach here.

 Lastly, please excuse once again the simplicity as the idea is just to illustrate the pattern.